xinyuhou94/xinyuhou94.github.io/_pages/about.md

 </p>

 ## About Me ##
-* I am a Ph.D. candidate in the [Department of Economics](https://economics.wustl.edu/) at Washingtpn University in St. Louis, advised by Prof. [Philip H. Dybvig](https://dybfin.wustl.edu/).
+* I am a Ph.D. candidate in the [Department of Economics](https://economics.wustl.edu/) at Washington University in St. Louis, advised by Prof. [Philip H. Dybvig](https://dybfin.wustl.edu/).
 * My research interests lie in law and economics, corporate finance, banking and economic theory.